akazukin5151/atupp/README.md

 It reads the entire population point file into memory, then splits up the file to process the bits in parallel across multiple CPUs.
 To avoid accumulating a potentially huge result, it writes the results immediately after calculating it.
 To simplify things, writing is done by printing to stdout instead of writing to a file.
 Use a UNIX pipe to divert stdout to a file.
 Rust already uses a mutex when writing to stdout, so there are no race conditions.

 This is the first step that takes significant time (28 minutes for Tokyo).
-The time complexity is O(m), where m is the number of population points.
 Technically the city boundaries are multi-polygons so every polygon is compared, but in practice the number of population points dominates and it is always possible to dissolve the multi-polygons into one.

 ## Reproject stations and population points into WGS84, Pseudo-Mercator, EPSG:3857